The 6 Critical Differences Between Classical Feng Shui and Western Black Feng Shui | Confessions of a Former Black Hat Practitioner

 Both forms use the same bagua and five elements, with the only difference is that the classical Chinese tradition aligns the bagua by the actual compass direction of the front door, whether that is east, northwest, or south.
 By contrast, Black Hat aligns the bagua by the front and rear of the house, with the front always being north and the south directly opposite.

 Here in the US, Black Hat is the preferred method because of how easy it is to apply – the front is always north, and the back left is always the wealth corner and the rear right is always the romance direction irrespective of the actual compass directions.
-Black Hat feng shui is often considered more spiritually-oriented versus classical feng shui.
-It’s disadvantage is that it doesn’t take into account unique compass directions or time and its influence.
+Black Hat feng shui is often considered more intentional versus classical feng shui.
+Its disadvantage is that it doesn’t take into account unique compass directions or time and its influence.

 Classical Chinese feng shui is beginning to catch on in the US, particularly as more Asians immigrate to America, and from the increasing interest and investment that comes from Chinese companies.
 Asian families are looking for certain home features that are considered good feng shui in classical terms, making their popularity rise and more homes being built with feng shui considerations taken into account.
 Black Hat also recommends water fountains and plants in bedrooms, where this is completely taboo in classical Chinese feng shui, as is using a bagua mirror anywhere.